CliMA/ClimaUtilities.jl/docs/src/filereaders.md

 needed.
 The function `close_all_ncfiles` closes all the ones that are currently open.

-> :note: Currently, the order does not matter when passing multiple files.
-However,
+!!! note

-> it is good practice to pass them in order.
+    Currently, the order does not matter when passing multiple files.
+However, it is good practice to pass them in order.

 ### Example